cdli-gh/cdli-gh.github.io/pages/research/research_introduction.md

 ## What is the team working on?
-Our code rests on Github at <https://github.com/cdhi-gh>
+Our code rests on Github at: <https://github.com/cdhi-gh>
-Our private Google drive lives here (staff only):<https://drive.google.com/drive/folders/0B8-deXARunnhU2FHVzVqLXA4N3M>
+Our private Google drive lives here (staff only): <https://drive.google.com/drive/folders/0B8-deXARunnhU2FHVzVqLXA4N3M>

 We are keeping track of tasks using GitHub issues.
 We also have a Kaban board to sort the tasks and a Gantt chart to track them over time.
 Each user assigned to a task is responsible of keeping their issue(s) updated.